galactic-forensics/RPyScope/README.md

 The software interface is written in Python, thus the name `RPyScope`.

+## Privacy notice

+Since this is very much work in progress, we are currently using [Sentry](https://sentry.io/) to track the behavior of the software.
+This is by default activated in the `__init__.py` file in `src/rpyconfig` and there is currently no automatic way of changing it.
+If you do not want to send crashes to us, please delete the `import sentry_sdk` line and delete the statement `sentry_sdk.init(...)`.

+In a future, more stable version, this will be made a user opt-in version, such that you have to explicitly opt-in to submit data.

+Of course, leaving this activated helps us a lot in finding errors and issues!

 ## Installation

 We assume that you have the following components available: